Przejdź do treści głównej

 Modern web development workspace with code on screen

-Why developers choose Next.js:
+Why developers pick Next.js:

-• Best-in-class performance – automatic code splitting, image optimization, and font optimization
+• Good performance out of the box -- automatic code splitting, image optimization, and font optimization

 React Server Components (RSC)